PDF in progress...

 Essential Long-Term Storage Foods

-These staples form the foundation of most food storage programs:
+These staples form the foundation of most food storage programs due to their longevity and versatility:

 Food Type Storage Life* Storage Notes